HugoZAuad/HugoZAuad/README.md

 ### 🔝 Top Contributed Repo
 ![](https://github-contributor-stats.vercel.app/api?username=HugoZAuad&limit=5&theme=tokyonight&combine_all_yearly_contributions=true)

-# 📂 Project Summary
+# 📂 Featured Projects
 Here are some of the projects I have developed:

 - **[Personal Portfolio](https://github.com/HugoZAuad/DESAFIO-4---PORTFOLIO_REACT__RID66155)**: This project is a personal portfolio developed with React and TypeScript, using Vite as a build tool.
 It presents a modern and organized structure, focusing on good development practices, internationalization and a responsive and accessible interface.
-- **[File Manager - Node.js](https://github.com/HugoZAuad/FileManager-Node)**: This project is a command line tool (CLI) for file management, developed in Node.js.
-It allows you to create, list, read, write and delete files within a specific directory called `my_files`.
+- **[API HOTEL](https://github.com/HugoZAuad/dnc_hotel)**: dnc_hotel is a backend API developed with NestJS to manage a hotel reservation system.
+The system allows user registration and authentication, hotel management, booking and control, as well as image upload for users and hotels.
-- **[Architecture Project](https://github.com/HugoZAuad/PROJETO_ARQUITETURA)**: The goal of the project is to create a web application that displays a list of projects, allows saving favorites and uses a global context to manage language and dynamic texts.
+- **[API PRODUCTS](https://github.com/HugoZAuad/DESAFIO-6---API-PRODUCTS_RID66155)**: The project is an API built with Node.js and TypeScript that provides endpoints for CRUD (Create, Read, Update, Delete) operations on products, customers, and orders.
+It also manages product inventory and sales history.
-- **[API_Sales](https://github.com/HugoZAuad/API_Sales)**: This is a system designed to help you manage sales, customers, products, users, and orders.
-It was created using several modern tools and good programming practices to ensure that everything works properly, securely, and in an organized manner.
+- **[book manager](https://github.com/HugoZAuad/Desafio_5_RID66155-FRONT-END-)**: This project is a frontend application developed in React that allows you to manage a book catalog.
+The application offers features for listing, registering, editing and deleting books, consuming a REST API for data persistence.
-- **[Sales Dashboard](https://github.com/HugoZAuad/Sales-Dashboard)**: DNC Sales Dashboard is a web application developed in React with TypeScript, which offers a complete dashboard for managing and visualizing sales data.
+- **[SALES DASHBOARD](https://github.com/HugoZAuad/Sales-Dashboard)**: DNC Sales Dashboard is a web application developed in React with TypeScript, which offers a complete dashboard for managing and visualizing sales data.
 The application has authentication, protected routes, interactive charts, and API integration.

 ---